Register for Classes

 Auditing a Course

 Students may register as auditors.
 Although regular attendance is expected of auditors, they are exempt from quizzes, examinations, and other assigned work, and they receive no credit for the course.
-Students who are enrolled for credit but wish to become auditors effect the necessary change by completing an Add/Drop form and submitting it to the Enrollment Office in Washington, D.C. in writing before the deadline listed in the Academic Calendars.
+Students who are enrolled for credit but wish to become auditors effect the necessary change by completing an Online Add/Drop Form before the deadline listed in the Academic Calendars.
 There is no reduction in fees when auditing a course.
 Students who take courses for credit are given enrollment priority over auditors.

 Registering for Courses in Other Divisions/Programs